orderbird/data-working-student-challenge/README.md

 ### Task 3

-Calculate the total price of each tag and sort your result in descending order.
-(Hint: You are working with a set of tags.
-Hence, "explode" is your friend :-) )
+Calculate the total turnover, i.e. #items times the price, of each tag and sort your result in descending order.

-You can decide if you want to solve this Task with Pandas, SQL or even both variants.
+You can decide if you want to solve this task with Pandas, SQL or even both variants.

 ### Task 4

 What are the top 3 sold items based on quantity per tag?

-You can decide if you want to solve this Task with Pandas, SQL or even both variants.
+You can decide if you want to solve this task with Pandas, SQL or even both variants.

 ## And now what?